Record-breaking California wildfires surpass 4 million acres

 “We are seeing some relief in the weather, but it’s going to be three of four days before it really makes a difference on the fire,” Cal Fire meteorologist Tom Bird said at a Sunday news briefing about the Glass Fire.
 “The one good thing going forward, we’re not expecting any wind events to push into the fire.”

-Three fires, driven by strong winds and high temperatures, merged into one tearing into vineyards and forested mountain areas, including part of the city of Santa Rosa.
-Thousands of people were under evacuation orders, including the entire population of Calistoga, a town of 5,000.
+The Glass Fire began last Sunday as three fires merged and drove into vineyards and mountain areas, including part of the city of Santa Rosa.
+More than 30,000 people were still under evacuation orders this Sunday, down from 70,000 earlier in the week.
+Among those still unable to return home are the entire 5,000-plus population of Calistoga in Napa County.

 Across the state about 17,000 firefighters were at work battling nearly two dozen major blazes.